 Restore sites that do not meet the Stream Biological Objective.

 Additionally, Phase 1 MS4 Dischargers may elect to comply with receiving water limitations and prohibitions using the “alternative compliance pathway option” in the Phase I MS4 Permit.
-Phase I MS4 Permittees electing to utilize or update an alternative compliance pathway to comply with the Stream Biological Objective, must notify the San Diego Water Board as required by the Phase I MS4 permit.
+Phase I MS4 Permittees electing to utilize or update an alternative compliance pathway to comply with the Stream Biological Objective, must notify the San Diego Water Board as required by the Phase I MS4 Permit.
 If biological conditions in perennial and seasonal streams are identified as a high priority condition in the watershed, numeric goals, water quality improvement strategies, and schedules relating to the Stream Biological Objective must be updated pursuant in the applicable required watershed management plan pursuant to the reporting requirements of the Phase I MS4 Permit.
 B. Agricultural Dischargers Commercial Agricultural Dischargers in the San Diego Region are required to enroll in WDRs.
 These WDRs require enrollees to implement best management practices and conduct monitoring and reporting.
 To implement the Stream Biological Objective, the San Diego Water Board will revise the Waste Discharge Requirements to include a water quality benchmark for the Stream Biological Objective and include bioassessment in the Monitoring and Reporting Program at its discretion.

 C. Dischargers of Dredged and Fill Material

-The San Diego Water Board’s Dredge, Fill, and Wetlands Program regulates all discharges of dredged and fill material to aters of the State, but has special responsibility for wetlands, riparian areas, and headwaters because these waterbodies have high resource value, are vulnerable to filling, and are not systematically protected by other programs.
+The San Diego Water Board’s Dredge, Fill, and Wetlands Program regulates all discharges of dredged and fill material to waters of the State, but has special responsibility for wetlands, riparian areas, and headwaters because these waterbodies have high resource value, are vulnerable to filling, and are not systematically protected by other programs.
 For discharges of dredged and/or fill material to waters of the State where the Stream Biological Objective applies, CSCI scores may be used, on a case-by-case basis to evaluate avoidance and minimization of direct, indirect, and cumulative impacts from the discharge, to set performance standard(s) for restoration of temporally impacted aquatic life beneficial uses, and to determine successful compensatory mitigation for permanent loss of aquatic life beneficial uses.

 VII.
 Antidegradation Policy

-Any action that may result in a lowering of water quality must satisfy applicable requirements in the Federal and State antidegradation policies set forth in 40 C.F.R. section 131.12 (Federal Antidegradation Policy) and State Water Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California (State Antidegradation Policy) (collectively Antidegradation Policies).
+Any action that may result in a lowering of water quality must satisfy applicable requirements in the federal and State antidegradation policies set forth in 40 C.F.R. section 131.12 (Federal Antidegradation Policy) and State Water Board Resolution No. 68-16, Statement of Policy with Respect to Maintaining High Quality Waters in California (State Antidegradation Policy) (collectively Antidegradation Policies).
 In general, the Antidegradation Policies require that the existing water quality be maintained unless the San Diego Water Board makes sufficient findings to justify a lowering of water quality (See Chapter 3 and Chapter 5 of the Basin Plan).

 The San Diego Water Board applies the Antidegradation Policies on a parameter-by-parameter basis.
 The San Diego Water Board therefore will consider the potential for degradation of the Stream Biological Objective separately from other parameters when approving any action with the potential to adversely affect the biological condition of a perennial or seasonal stream.